martineberlein/martineberlein.github.io/_pages/about.md

     <ul>
         <li>
             <strong>April 2024</strong>: Our Benchmark Tests4Py has been accepted for presentation at <a href="https://2024.esec-fse.org">FSE 2024</a> in Brazil!
 Tests4Py is open-source and available on <a href="https://github.com/smythi93/Tests4Py">GitHub</a>.
 Don't forget to check out our <a href="https://martineberlein.github.io/files/fse2024-tests4py.pdf">detailed paper</a> as well!

-            I'll be presenting our paper, <a href="https://dl.acm.org/doi/10.1145/3611643.3616296">Semantic Debugging</a>, and demonstrating <a href="https://github.com/martineberlein/avicenna">Avicenna</a> at SE 2024 in Linz, Austria.
         </li>
         <li>
             <strong>February 2024</strong>: I'll be presenting our paper, <a href="https://dl.acm.org/doi/10.1145/3611643.3616296">Semantic Debugging</a>, and demonstrating <a href="https://github.com/martineberlein/avicenna">Avicenna</a> at SE 2024 in Linz, Austria.